getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 - "plane strain Prandtl Reuss"
   (or "plane strain isotropic perfect plasticity")
-  The same law as the previous one but adapted to the plane strain case.
+  The same law as the previous one but adapted to the plane strain approximation.
 Can only be used in 2D.

 IMPORTANT : remember that `small_strain_elastoplasticity_next_iter` has
 to be called at the end of each time step, before the next one